inexorgame-obsolete/blog-data/post/2015/04-26-alpha1-design-decisions.md

 So the build system has to work with various people working in parallel.
 This is pretty rough for a static build-structure (e.g. adding a file, a dependency, or whatever costs a lot of nerves merging it back again).
 That's one of the reasons CMake came into play:
-It allowes to generate all project files / make files or whatever on the fly.
+It allows to generate all project files / make files or whatever on the fly.
 Take for example: you add a new file to the codebase: You do not need to modify project files for all platforms, making developement much more comfortable.
 _(If you add a new file to one of the existing modules/folders it even gets automatically added to the projects)_

 So what is the downside you ask?